polyu18046521d/katacoda-scenarios/good-eat-api-scenario/event-based.md

-## Event-based Arechitecture (RabbitMQ)
+## Event-based Architecture (RabbitMQ)
 The event queue of the microservice is implemented with RabbitMQ.

-We have inmplemented the database per servcie pattern.
+We have implemented the database per service pattern.
 Each service has its own database, and some the tasks (HTTP POST request) requires the modification of multiple services.
-To make the tasks become asynchronize, event queue is used to make the request become asynchronous and the data will be eventually consistent.
+To make the tasks become asynchronous, event queue is used to make the request become asynchronous and the data will be eventually consistent.

 For example, if you send a create order request:
 > 1. Tracking service will receive the request